 Mark Manson is a Real Ass Human.
 His no-BS approach to life and what we spend our mental energy on is a must-read for anyone who just… can’t anymore.

-The products I swear by
+The products and services I swear by

 The websites that keep me going